dazinator/AspNetCore.LegacyAuthCookieCompat/README.md

 This is useful if you are hoping to, for example, integrate OWIN / AspNet Core cookies middleware, with a legacy .NET 3.5 web application, and want single sign on / off.

-IMPORTANT: This library is not cross platform, and requires your asp.net core application to target .NET45.
-This is because in order to encrypt or decrypt a FormsAuthenticationTicket - it requires a native windows library called webengine4.dll - as [explained here](Not compatible with netcoreapp1.0) - so this cannot be done on Linux / IOS or any other platforms:

 # Usage

 In order to encrypt / decrypt the auth cookie data, you need to provide the SHA1 `ValidationKey` and the AES `DecryptionKey`.
 These can usually be found in your existing asp.net 3.5 websites web.config: